 Fourthly, the duck is then put into a large oven, using a smokeless hardwood fuel and heating to about 270 degrees Centigrade for 30 to 40 minutes.
 The duck is turned frequently during the roasting process to ensure even cooking.

-In addition, there are some points to which you need to pay attention when having Beijing Roast Duck.
+In addition, there are some points to which you need to pay attention when having this dish.
 The best seasons for eating it are spring, autumn and winter.
 The hot roast duck will be brought to the dining table by the chef where he will slice it into more than 100 thin flakes, each having its piece of crispy skin.
 The way to really enjoy the succulent meat is as follows: first take one of the small, thin pancakes provided and spread it with plum sauce, small slices of spring onions and then add some pieces of duck.
 Finally roll up the pancake and take a bite.
 You will be surprised by the terrific taste!